 Drawn to the relational aspects of the therapeutic process, Julia achieved a Master of Science in Social Work while specializing in couples and family therapy at the University of Louisville.
 With a dual theoretical background, Julia views the therapeutic landscape through a multisystemic lens integrating the micro, mezzo, macro, and family systems perspectives.
 Julia believes in the power of relationships as she feels that they help to navigate difficult life transitions and provide greater meaning to our world.
 Therefore, she works to create a strong therapeutic alliance with the identified client, family, and treatment team.

-As a trail runner and climber, Julia has experienced first hand the healing effects of the natural world through self-reflection, increased confidence through natural challenges, and the power of relationships with adventure partners.
+As a trail runner and climber, Julia has experienced first-hand the healing effects of the natural world through self-reflection, increased confidence through natural challenges, and the power of relationships with adventure partners.
 Spending unstructured time exploring the outdoors is very grounding for Julia and helps provide connection to the self.
-As a maker, Julia is always finding new creative projects incorporating fabric arts, recycled materials, plants, or whatever brings inspiration to each new piece.
+As a maker, Julia is always finding new creative projects incorporating fabric arts, recycled materials, growing and utilizing plants, or whatever brings inspiration to each new piece.
 When not on the rock/trail, you can find Julia enjoying time with her two dogs, Ezra and Fjor, exploring a desert, stream, forest, or the open road.